APNewsBreak: S. Carolina joins offshore drilling lawsuit

 COLUMBIA, S.C.
-(AP) — South Carolina is joining a federal lawsuit opposing the Trump administration’s plans to conduct offshore drilling tests.
+(AP) — South Carolina will join a federal lawsuit opposing the Trump administration’s plans to conduct offshore drilling tests, becoming the latest coastal state to take legal action against the proposal.

-Attorney General Alan Wilson tells The Associated Press he’s filed a motion to join a lawsuit already filed by 16 South Carolina cities and towns.
+On Monday, Attorney General Alan Wilson told The Associated Press that he has petitioned to join a lawsuit already filed by 16 South Carolina cities and towns opposing the issuance of permits for the use of seismic air guns, a move that’s also received the support of the state’s governor, Henry McMaster.

-Wilson and South Carolina Gov. Henry McMaster, both Republicans, have been working on the state’s response to the administration’s drilling proposal, which has stirred emotions and vocal opposition along South Carolina’s coast.
+Environmental groups are challenging the permits for the testing that comes as a precursor to drilling itself, claiming the National Marine Fisheries Service violated the Marine Mammal Protection Act, the Endangered Species Act and the National Environmental Policy Act in issuing the permits.

-In addition to the municipalities’ suit, environmental groups are also suing to stop the issuance of permits for the use of seismic air guns.
+“Once again the federal government seeks to intrude upon the sovereignty of the state of South Carolina,” Wilson said.
+“We are bringing suit to protect the State’s economy and the rule of law.”

 Most Read Business Stories